epochtalk/epochtalk/README.md

 ```

 #### 4) Initialize Database
 First ensure that [Postgres](http://www.postgresql.org/) is installed an running.
-Before running EpochTalk for the first time, it is essential that these command are run first to ensure that the DB has created the correct tables.
+Before running Epochtalk for the first time, it is essential that these command are run first to ensure that the DB has created the correct tables.
 ```sh
 $ npm run db-create
 $ npm run db-migrate